d-plaindoux/celma/README.md

 );
 ```

-## Pipelined parsers: The expression parser
+## The expression parser thanks to pipelined parsers.

 The previous parser mixes char analysis and high-level term construction.
 This can be done in a different manner since Celma is a generalized parser combinator implementation.